 When all pre-orders for a batch have been paid, the production of the keyboards will commence.
 A batch usually takes 10-12 weeks to produce from the last payment has been received to all the keyboards have been shipped.
 The time frame is conservative but may be extended if parts take longer to get get than anticipated.
 Any delay will be annouced on top of the current batch page.
 Included in the production time is the assembly of the keyboards which is all done by hand in my basement.
 When a keyboard is done, it will be shipped out in the order they were ordered.
 Thus, a batch may be shipped during a time period of several weeks and not all at once.

 The keyboards are all shipped from Denmark using the Danish postal services, PostNord.
 All keyboard shipments will have a tracking number.
 People living outside of the European Union may be charged with custom fees and import taxes which are not included in the above price.
 So please keep this in mind before ordering.
-According to PostNord, the delivery time is usually: 2-5 working days to EU countries, 4-6 working days to North America and 7-10 working days to South America.
+According to PostNord, the delivery time is usually: 2-5 working days to EU countries, 4-6 working days to North America, 7-10 working days to South America, 4-7 working days to Asia including Japan and South Korea, 2-8 working days to Africa and 3-15 working days to Russia.
 Some local variations in delivery times may be expected.

 A printed intallation manual is included with the MechBoard64.
 However, the latest in-depth digital version can be found here (link).